CodersSquad/ap-labs/challenges/snakes/README.md

 - **Extra 15% bonus**

-  You can cat an extra bonus if you implement an Artificial Intelligence algorithm in enemies behaviour for finding the main snake location, trace the route and follow it.
+  You can get an extra bonus if you implement an Artificial Intelligence algorithm in enemies behaviour for finding the main snake location, trace the route and follow it.